 Geography also teaches a wide variety of essential skills.
 Candidates learn to solve problems, present arguments, write reports and analyse Geographic Information Systems.
-Students will research, analyse and use a wide range of ICT skills within the subject.
+Students will research, critically evaluate and use a wide range of ICT skills within the subject.

 The most important requirement is an enthusiasm for the subject.
 Willingness to enter into discussion is immensely helpful whilst commitment to conscientious reading and written work is clearly essential.
-Candidates attend a four-day field course in South Wales at Easter in the Lower Sixth, a stimulating and enjoyable experience, as previous participants will confirm.
+Candidates attend a four-day field course within the Isle of Purbeck in Dorset, a stimulating and enjoyable experience, as previous participants will confirm.

-The CIE Specification comprises four components covering physical and human geography in core and advanced option papers each of 90 minutes.
+The CIE Specification is comprised of four components covering physical and human geography in core and advanced option papers, each 90 minutes long.
 Questions range from short answer, structured questions to extended prose in the form of essays.